-The Spirit & Life Seminary offices are located on the third floor of the International Offices of the Church of God of Prophecy, 3800 Keith St. NW, Cleveland, TN 37312.
+The Spirit & Life Seminary offices are located on the second floor of the Majestic Building, 3800 Keith St. NW, Cleveland, TN 37312.
 The offices are comprised of the Spirit & Life Seminary President's office, the Business Office Manager's office, the Registrar and Media Manager's office, the Admissions and Marketing Manager's office, and the Accreditation and Assessment Coordinator's office.
 These offices consist of 1,930 square feet.